- Online Programs

 “When harnessed effectively, diversity in the workplace can be the catalyst for creative and innovative breakthroughs and the pathway to effective teams and increased organizational performance.
 This program is designed to equip leaders with frameworks to diagnose diversity dynamics on their own team and in their organization so that they can intervene to create the conditions for everyone to perform to their highest potential.”

-– Caryn Block and Katherine Phillips, the Program’s Faculty Co-Directors
+– Caryn Block, the Program’s Faculty Director

 Organizations are becoming increasingly diverse.
 Yet hiring diverse talent — taking into consideration characteristics including but not limited to race, ethnicity, gender, age, religion, ability, and sexual orientation — is only the first step in creating an inclusive organization.
 It is essential for leaders to be able to create inclusive environments so that everyone is able to fully engage in the work.

 This program equips executives with the skills they need to create inclusive climates that motivate and engage their teams and organizations.
 World-renowned faculty from Columbia Business School and Teachers College, Columbia University present actionable frameworks and cutting-edge research that participants can leverage to diagnose diversity dynamics in their teams and organization.
-Through the program partnership with Teachers College's department of Social-Organizational Psychology, you will benefit from a deep bench of research and scholarship on social equality, race and gender stereotypes, organizational culture, and conflict management.

 During the program, participants work on a real-life diversity or inclusion challenge they are currently facing and will walk away with an action plan and new insights to address their challenge.
 Each participant also receives a unique intercultural competence assessment, building their self-awareness around areas for improvement and next steps for developing their intercultural skills.